Case Study: What to do when someone dies

 Review and scale back your data

-It may be helpful to begin scaling back the deceased person's personal information that you hold in ChurchSuite - and indeed any other electronic or manual systems - only retaining what's necessary, probably for a season, and only where you have a clear need for it (e.g. a lawful basis for processing).
+It may be helpful to begin scaling back the deceased person's personal information that you hold in ChurchSuite, and indeed in any other electronic or manual systems, retaining only what is necessary for a season, and only where you have a clear need for it (e.g., a lawful basis for processing).

-We removed any notes and key dates that no longer served a useful processing purpose to the running of the church.
+We removed any notes and key dates that no longer served a useful purpose for the church's ongoing operations.

 Relationship status and linked family members

-If the deceased is a parent/carer, we made sure to carefully review the family's linked children to ensure that they were linked to a surviving parent/carer, unlinking them from the deceased parent/carer.
-We also reviewed linked children's profiles to make sure there were no unexpected or unnecessary contact details for the deceased hidden away - this was to ensure that communications sent through the Children module as "Send to parent/carer" were not delivered to the deceased's email address or mobile.
+If the deceased is a parent or carer, we carefully review the family's linked children to ensure that they are linked to a surviving parent or carer and unlinked from the deceased parent or carer.
+We also reviewed the linked children's profiles to ensure that no unexpected or unnecessary contact details for the deceased were hidden and that communications sent through the Children module, marked as "Send to parent or carer," were not delivered to the deceased's email address or mobile.

 Add a note

-When we became aware of death, adding a sensitively-worded note against people's profiles was especially helpful to my team.
-We added a note to the deceased's profile, and also on all known surviving family members, including children, that we held in ChurchSuite.
+When we became aware of a death, my team found adding a sensitively worded note to people's profiles especially helpful.
+We added a note to the deceased's profile and all known surviving family members, including children, that we held in ChurchSuite.
 Any user viewing a person's profile in the Address Book or Children module would then see that note.

 Rotas and groups

-While archiving a deceased person will ultimately remove them from all groups and ministries and rotas, we found it helpful to address this separately.
-As explained previously, we didn't always archive a deceased person right away until we had spoken with the family; however, we did want to make sure that rota overseers and group leaders were in the loop following the death of a rota member and to make sure rota reminders were not sent.
+While archiving a deceased person will ultimately remove them from all groups, ministries and rotas, we found it helpful to address this separately.
+As explained previously, we didn't always archive a deceased person right away, often waiting until we had spoken with the family; however, we did want to ensure that rota overseers and group leaders were in the loop following the death of a rota or group member, to ensure, for example, that rota reminders were not sent.

-A person's profile page lists all the groups, ministries and rotas that a person is serving on, so we would methodically work through each group and ministry to remove the deceased person from the small group and ministry member lists and also remove them from any active and future rotas.
-We then let the group leaders and ministry overseers know.
-If the deceased is themselves a ministry overseer, you'll want to remove them from the ministry's settings so that rota communications and swap notifications are not sent inadvertently.
+A person's profile page lists all the groups, ministries, and rotas that a person is serving on.
+We would methodically work through each group and ministry to remove the deceased person from the small group and ministry member lists, and also remove them from any active and future rotas.
+We then informed the group leaders and ministry overseers.
+If the deceased is a ministry overseer themselves, you will want to remove them from the ministry's settings so that rota communications and swap notifications are not sent inadvertently.

 Marking the date of death and anniversaries

-We found it helpful to add a "Deceased" key date for the date of death on the deceased's profile.
+We found it helpful to add a "Deceased" key date to the deceased's profile, indicating the date of death.
 Later in our processes, when archiving the deceased's profile, key dates are helpfully retained.
-This key date was used for reporting purposes for identifying the number of deaths each year - of course, we reported births and weddings and baptisms too!
+This key date was used for reporting purposes to identify the number of deaths each year - of course, we also reported births, weddings, and baptisms.

-We also added a sensitively-named "Bereavement" key date on the surviving family members.
-You can also add the deceased's name and relationship in the Description field of the key date so that when viewing a profile page it's clear to who the bereavement is related.
+We also added a sensitively named "Bereavement" key date for the surviving family members.
+In the description field of the key date, you can add the deceased's name and relationship so that it's clear to whom the bereavement is related when viewing a profile page.

 This "Bereavement" key date was incredibly useful in helping us identify and mark anniversaries of death.
 Depending on your pastoral care follow-up processes, you may consider creating a 'Bereavement follow-up' flow, adding surviving family members to the flow and setting a due date for the next anniversary of the bereavement, or perhaps setting the due date for the deceased's birthday or another significant date, so that you can respond appropriately at that time.
 A timely phone call, card or message on certain important dates will be a comfort to those learning to live with loss following a death.
 ChurchSuite helped us stay organised in this respect so that nothing got overlooked or forgotten - those pastoral care flow reminders were invaluable!